sweenr/gatsby-personal-site/content/blogs/Things-Learned-As-New-EM/index.md

 ---
 title: '3 Things I Have Learned as an Engineering Manager'
 author: Richard Sween
-desription: As I approach my second anniversary as an Engineering Manager, a look back on some of the things I've learned
+description: As I approach my second anniversary as an Engineering Manager, a look back on some of the things I've learned
 date: 2022-01-25T20:50:21.162Z
 featuredImage: hero.jpg
 featuredImageAlt: Shipping containers stacked in a lot